malintha/multi_uav_simulator/readme.md

-# Mavswarm2
+# Mavswarm2 (ROS2 Support for Mavswarm)

 Mavswarm2 is the ROS2-compatible version of Mavswarm.
 It supports simulating heterogenous quadrotor swarms of more than 10 robots on a single desktop with physics.
+Tested for ROS2 Jazzy.

 **New in Mavswarm2 is fully-distributed trajectory optimization with collision avoidance using sequential convex programming!**